tomshaw/electricgrid-demo/README.md

 ### Setup Instructions

-Before running the database seeder make sure to update your `.env` file with the following settings.
+Before running the seeder make sure to update your `.env` file with the following settings.

 > Note: Refer to the `UserTableSeeder` to understand how these values are used.